owncast/owncast.github.io/docs/storage.md

 ---
-title: Object Storage
+title: Use Object Storage to Save Bandwidth
 description: Use an external storage provider to distribute your Owncast video stream.
 sidebar_position: 500
-sidebar_label: Object Storage
+sidebar_label: Use object storage to save bandwidth
 slug: /docs/s3/
 redirects:
   - /docs/s3/